mrsteele/dotenv-webpack/README.md

 ### Description

 `dotenv-webpack` wraps `dotenv` and `Webpack.DefinePlugin`.
-As such, it overwrites existing any existing `DefinePlugin` configurations.
+As such, it overwrites any existing `DefinePlugin` configurations.
 Also, like `DefinePlugin`, it does a text replace in the resulting bundle for any instances of `process.env`.

 Your `.env` files can include sensitive information.
 Because of this,`dotenv-webpack` will only expose environment variables that are **explicily referenced in your code** to your final bundle.